 Instructions

 - Add beef, sausage, salt, pepper, Italian seasoning and fennel seeds and brown meat until cooked through completely.
-Add wine or broth and allow to simmer until reduced by ⅓.
+Add wine or broth and allow to simmer until the liquid is reduced by one third.

 - In a large sauté pan melt the butter, once foamy add the flour.
-Whisk until it forms into a paste, cook by whisking for 1 minute.
-Then slowly add the milk, whisking all the while until a creamy sauce develops.
-Cook this mixture, until a soft boil and sauce thickens.
-Remove from heat.
+Whisk until it forms into a paste.
+Then slowly add the milk, whisking all the while until combined.
+Cook this mixture, simmering on medium-high heat until it thickens.
+It should coat the back of a spoon.
+Remove from the heat.

 - Add salt, nutmeg, thyme, and garlic.
-Stir to combine and set aside.
+Whisk to combine and set aside.

 - Then take out a 9x13 oven-safe casserole dish that has been lightly greased.
-Add 1 ladle of béchamel sauce in the bottom, and smooth to cover bottom of the dish.
+Add 1 ladle of bolognese sauce in the bottom, and smooth to distribute it on the bottom of the dish.
+It doesn’t need to cover it, just a thin layer.

 Nutrition Information: